-Being a process industry, the pulp and paper sector incurs relatively heavy depreciation expenses, which adds to the importance of the assessment of cash flow capacity based on total cash flow, EBITDA, and other criteria.
+Being a process industry, the pulp and paper sector incurs relatively heavy depreciation expenses, which adds to the importance of the assessment of cash flow capacity based on operating cash flow,

+EBITDA, and other criteria.
 JCR also evaluates the solvency of the companies through, for instance, a comparison of total cash flow and EBITDA against net interest-bearing debt.

+- Operating cash flow

+- EBITDA

-- Total cash flow - EBITDA - Ratio of net interest-bearing debt to total cash flow - Ratio of net interest-bearing debt to EBITDA
+- Ratio of net interest-bearing debt to EBITDA